Langerhans cell histiocytosis (skeletal manifestations)

 There is proliferation of Langerhans cells with an abundance of eosinophils, lymphocytes and neutrophils.
 These cells produce prostaglandins which result in medullary bone resorption: this is what causes the symptoms.

-- double contour or beveled edge appearance may be seen due to greater involvement of the inner vs. the outer table (hole within a hole) sign
+double contour or beveled edge appearance may be seen due to asymmetrical involvement of the inner and outer tables (hole within a hole) sign 8

 Similar to plain film findings with better demonstration of cortical erosion and soft tissue involvement.
 Excellent for biopsy and surgical planning.

-- T1 C+ (Gd): often shows contrast enhancement
+T1 C+ (Gd): often shows diffuse contrast enhancement

 There is a variable appearance on bone scintigraphy, with lesions showing an increased or decreased tracer uptake depending on the histological picture.
 Nonetheless, bone scans are helpful in other asymptomatic lesions.

 Treatment and prognosis

 Prognosis is excellent when disease is confined to the skeleton, especially if it is a solitary lesion, with the majority of such lesions spontaneously resolving by fibrosis within 1-2 years.
 However, where symptoms persist, other treatment options may be considered:

 steroid therapy: intralesional injection